FinalDevStudio/fi-aegis/README.md

 ### Web Application Security Middleware

-This fork is based on [lusca](https://github.com/krakenjs/lusca)'s v1.4.1 but has changed greatly since.
+This fork is based on [lusca](https://github.com/krakenjs/lusca) [v1.4.1](https://github.com/krakenjs/lusca/releases/tag/v1.4.1) but has changed greatly since.

-The most relevant changes are minor optimizations, code refactoring and improved documentation.
+The most relevant changes are minor optimizations, code refactoring and improved documentation with the addition of some functionality.

 ## Usage